 We know that backing a project, and the anticipation of receiving your reward, can be exciting.
-It’s important to remember, however, that when you decide to pledge towards a project on Kickstarter you are not purchasing, or pre-ordering, an existing item—you are helping to create something new.
+However, it’s important to remember that when you decide to pledge towards a project on Kickstarter you are not purchasing, or pre-ordering, an existing item—you are helping to create something new.

 The estimated delivery date has passed

 When a creator is building their project on Kickstarter, they are required to set an estimated delivery date.
 This date is intended as a goal for when the creator hopes to start shipping rewards, and should not be treated as a guarantee of when backers can expect to start receiving rewards.
 Remember, this date is an estimate.

 Project delays can happen for a number of reasons and are to be expected when something new is being created.

 Many projects on Kickstarter are in the early stages of development, which means as a backer you get to be a part of the creative process.
 It also means that a project can shift along the way, and unanticipated challenges may arise that delay the initial timeline laid out by the creator.
 This may be just a few weeks, but it is not uncommon for delays to go over six months.
 A delayed project does not mean it’s a failed project.

 Typically, a creator is running a project from beginning to end all by themselves, or with just a small team.
 It’s also possible that they underestimated how long it would take to actually produce the rewards and get everything finished within a certain timeframe.
 They may have encountered an unavoidable bump in the road that means more time is needed.

 Remember: backing is not buying, and delays do not mean a project is over.

 Our article “I haven't received my reward yet” shares some next steps we recommend when the estimated delivery date has passed.